Do you need an ABN for dropshipping?

 Dropshipping has greatly lowered the cost of entry into eCommerce.
 You’ll no longer have to deal with minimum order quantities, inventory costs or shipping logistics.
 When a customer places an order with your store, whether this is an online marketplace, Shopify site or your own website, you simply pass the order onto your dropshipping supplier, who prepares, packs and ships the order directly to your customer.

-• Pay suppliers, partners and staff in 40+ currencies and 130+ destinations
+- Pay suppliers, partners and staff worldwide in 100+ currencies

-• Collect secure payments from 100+ marketplaces and payment gateways, including Amazon, AliExpress, Paypal and Shopify
+- Collect payments for free from 130+ marketplaces and payment gateways, including Amazon, Etsy, PayPal and Shopify

-• Lock in currency conversion rates for up to 24 months
+- Lock in exchange rates for up to 24 months for cash flow certainty

 What is an ABN?